expansel/errai-spring-sample/README.md

 ```shell
 mvn -Dspring.profiles.active=keycloak -Dkeycloak.configurationFile=file:/path/to/keycloak.json clean package tomcat7:run
 ```
-Note there is a default keycloak.json file in WEB-INF, but you'd have to run keycloak on the same url and port with the same realmn setup.
+Note there is a default keycloak.json file in WEB-INF, but you'd have to run keycloak on the same url and port with the same realm setup.

 In keycloak you need the following:
 * a realm